 How often does the site update?

-Generally, we try to update at least once a week.
+Generally, we try to post text reviews a few times a week; videos will go up weekly-ish.
 This is variable though, due to review embargoes, workload and balancing work with personal lives.

 That’s not a question, but ok.

 We at Steam Shovelers take accusations of collusion very seriously and take every precaution to avoid even the slightest possibility of recieving favors in exchange for high review scores.

 Developers, publishers and PR firms who send unsolicited emails are thoroughly researched and vetted before we agree to review their game.
 If we receive a message that says anything more than “Here is our game.
 We’d very much like you to review it, please and thank you” (more or less), we screenshot the email and delete it without a reply.
 We then send a warning message to our entire team, explaining why we’re avoiding certain devs/pubs/PR reps.

 We only review games that we want to review.
 Not because we think they’ll gain us exposure or popularity, but because we think that they bring something unique and worthwhile to our readers.